zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

 ArcBox deploys Azure Key Vault as part of the infrastructure provisioning.
 Also, it will hook the _ArcBox-CAPI-Data_ cluster to Azure Key Vault by deploying the [Azure Key Vault Secrets Provider extension](https://docs.microsoft.com/azure/azure-arc/kubernetes/tutorial-akv-secrets-provider).

-A self signed certificate is synced from the Key Vault and configured as secret for the Kubernetes ingress for the Bookstore and Hello-Arc applications.
+A self-signed certificate is synced from the Key Vault and configured as the secret for the Kubernetes ingress for the Bookstore and Hello-Arc applications.

 ### Microsoft Defender for Cloud / k8s integration